dann3wman/star_trader/README.md

 This will print out each agent's activity and the trades executed on each day.

+### Persisting simulation data

+`simulate.py` provides a small command line interface that stores all trade history in a SQLite database.
+Run `python simulate.py --step` to advance the existing simulation by one day or `python simulate.py --reset` to start over from scratch.

 ## Setup

 The project can be run inside a virtual environment to isolate its